giis-uniovi/llm-testing-roadmap-rp/README.md

 This repository contains the replication package of the paper *Large Language Models  for Software Testing: A Research Roadmap* published at *TO-DO*

-The replication package includes the raw data used in the roadmap, along with an [interactive view hosted in GitHub Pages](https://giis-uniovi.github.io/llm-testing-roadmap-rp/
+This replication package includes the raw data from the papers analyzed in the roadmap and an [interactive view of them hosted in GitHub Pages] (https://giis-uniovi.github.io/llm-testing-roadmap-rp/
 ).
 The raw dataset is available in the [/data](/data) directory and is also archived on [Zenodo](https://doi.org/10.5281/zenodo.17144161)

 ## Contributing